phbasler/BSMPT/README.md

 Also contact us if you have a custom model for BSMPT v1.x and you have trouble converting it to the new notation.

 ## Executables
 BSMPT provides multiple executables.
 Here we give a quick overview of them.
-For every executable you can call them with the `--help` option to get an overview of possible input parameters.
+Every executable can be called with the `--help` option to see how it can be run and to get an overview of all its required and optional arguments.
+Also, consult the manuals ([BSMPTv1](https://arxiv.org/abs/1803.02846), [BSMPTv2](https://arxiv.org/abs/2007.01725), [BSMPTv3](https://arxiv.org/abs/24XX.XXXXX])) for more details on the executables and their input parameters.

-Additionally, every executable has the option to set the `--json=/path/to/your/file.json` which contains a json string with the parameters you can set through the CLI.
+Note, that every executable has the option to set the `--json=/path/to/your/file.json` which contains a json string with the parameters you can set through the CLI.
 This can be useful if you want to store the parameters you used for a given call.
-Please beware that all relative paths in the json file are considered relative to the current working directory and not to the location of the json file.
+Please beware that all paths in the json file are considered relative to the current working directory and not to the location of the json file.
 Examples can be found in `example/JSON`.
 If you want to be sure to have the correct output file we recommend using absolute paths.

-For the following examples the C2HDM with the example/C2HDM_Input.dat file is used.
+In BSMPTv3, the following four executables are added:

+### MinimaTracer
+MinimaTracer tracks temperature-dependent local minima in a user-defined temperature interval.

+### CalcTemps
+CalcTemps identifies regions of coexisting minima, calculates the bounce solutions and characteristic temperature scales (critical, nucleation, percolation and completion temperature) of first-order phase transitions.
+Based on that, we report a transition history for the point.

+### CalcGW
+CalcGW expands CalcTemps by the additional calculation of the gravitational waves spectra sourced by first-order phase transitions.

+### PotPlotter
+PotPlotter calculates user-defined data grids that can be used for the visualization of multi-dimensional potential contours.

+The following executables were released with BSMPTv1 and BSMPTv2:

+### Test
+Test checks the model implementation for a provided parameter point.
+Some of the performed tests are e.g.: matching fermion masses and tree-level electroweak minimum with SM, tadpole relations, matching scalar masses between tree-level and NLO and symmetries of the coupling-tensors.
+The number of passed/failed tests is reported.

 ### BSMPT
-BSMPT calculates the EWPT for every parameter point in the input file and gives out the results of those parameter points for which \f$v_c/T_c\f$ > 1.
-To find these points a bisection method is used with the temperature starting between 0 and 300 GeV.
-The executable is called through:

-        ./bin/BSMPT Model Inputfile Outputfile LineStart LineEnd

-This will call the specific model to be used, identified through 'Model', and calculate the EWPT for each parameter point (corresponding to one line) between 'LineStart' and 'LineEnd'.

-For our example the command

-    	./bin/BSMPT c2hdm example/C2HDM_Input.dat example/test_BSMPT.dat 2 2

-will calculate for the C2HDM the EWPT for one parameter point given in line 2 in C2HDM_Input.dat.
-This will generate the output file example/test_BSMPT.dat 2 2 which can be compared with the already available file example/C2HDM_Input.dat_BSMPT.
+BSMPT calculates the strength of a single-step electroweak phase transition (EWPT), defined as the ratio of the vacuum expectation value (VEV) at the critical temperature \f$v_c\f$ over the critical temperature \f$T_c\f$, based on finding a discontinuity in the electroweak VEV of the temperature-dependent global minimum.

 ### CalcCT
-This will calculate the counterterms.
-In the output file the information on the input parameter point is given and the counterterms are added at the end of the line.

-It is called through the command

-    	./bin/CalcCT Model Inputfile Outputfile LineStart LineEnd

-For the C2HDM example this reads

-    	./bin/CalcCT c2hdm example/C2HDM_Input.dat example/test_CalcCT.dat 2 2

-which will generate the output file example/test_CalcCT.dat.
-This can be compared with the already available file example/C2HDM_Input.dat_CalcCT.
+CalcCT calculates the (finite) counterterms for the 'on-shell' renormalization scheme.

 ### NLOVEV
-This calculates the VEV at 1-loop order at vanishing temperature in the effective potential approach.
+NLOVEV calculates the zero-temperature VEV at one-loop order.
 This can be used to investigate the vacuum stability of the model.
-It is called through

-    	./bin/NLOVEV Model Inputfile Outputfile LineStart LineEnd

-and for the C2HDM example it is given by

-    	./bin/NLOVEV c2hdm example/C2HDM_Input.dat example/test_NLOVEV.dat 2 2

-where the result is written into the file example/test_NLOVEV.dat which can be compared with the already available file example/C2HDM_Input.dat_NLOVEV.

 ### VEVEVO
-This program calculates the evolution of the vacuum expecation value of a given point with the temperature.
-It is called through
+VEVEVO calculates the evolution of the global minimum of a given point in a user-specified temperature range.

-    	./bin/VEVEVO Model Inputfile Outputfile Line Tempstart Tempstep Tempend

-where 'Tempstart' is the starting value of the temperature which increases with 'Tempstep' until 'Tempend'.

-For our C2HDM example this would be

-     	./bin/VEVEVO c2hdm example/C2HDM_Input.dat example/test_VEVEVO.dat 2 0 5 150

-where the result for the NLO VEV is given in example/test_VEVEVO.dat as function of the temperature in the interval between 0 and 150 GeV in steps of 5 GeV.
-This can be compared with the already available file example/C2HDM_Input.dat_vevevo.

 ### TripleHiggsCouplingNLO
-This program calculates the trilinear Higgs self-couplings at NLO at zero temperature.
-It is called through
+TripleHiggsCouplingNLO calculates the trilinear Higgs self-couplings at NLO at zero temperature.

-    	./bin/TripleHiggsNLO Model Inputfile Outputfile LineStart LineEnd

-The C2HDM example is called through

-    	./bin/TripleHiggsNLO c2hdm example/C2HDM_Input.dat example/test_TripleHiggsCouplingNLO.dat 2 2

-with the result given in example/test_TripleHiggsNLO.dat which can be compared with the already available file example/C2HDM_Input.dat_TripleHiggsCouplingNLO .

 ### CalculateEWBG
-This program calculates the difference between baryons and anti-baryons normalized to the photon density generated through the EWPT.
+CalculateEWBG calculates the difference between baryons and anti-baryons normalized to the photon density generated through the EWPT.
 Please beware that this is only tested for the C2HDM so far and the general implementation is future work.
-It is called through

-    	./bin/CalculateEWBG c2hdm Inputfile Outputfile LineStart LineEnd config_file

- An example is given for the example/C2HDM_Input.dat parameter point through

-    	./bin/CalculateEWBG c2hdm example/C2HDM_Input.dat example/test_EWBG.dat 2 2 example/EWBG_config.txt

-with the result given in example/test_EWBG.dat which can be compared with the already available file example/C2HDM_Input.dat_EWBG.

 ### PlotEWBG_vw
-This executable varies the wall velocity of a given parameter point and calculates the EWBG for each velocity.
+PlotEWBG_vw varies the wall velocity of a given parameter point and calculates the baryon asymmetry for each velocity.

 ### PlotEWBG_nL
-This executable calculates the left-handed fermion density in front of the wall as a function of the distance to the bubble wall.
+PlotEWBG_nL calculates the left-handed fermion density in front of the wall as a function of the distance to the bubble wall.